Draggie306/ShreksCasino/readme.md

 `call_credit_balance(credit_card)` (`credit_card` is already determined from a user's earlier input).
 This will change the variable `money` to the money from the file.
 It will also print `You now have {money}`.

 # OTHER STUFF
 - Use the **Version Control** tab on the left when you want to save some code you've done.
-This is useful in case we need to roll back the code quickly and easily
+This is useful in case we need to roll back the code quickly and easily.
+An epic tutorial is here: https://replit.com/talk/learn/Replit-Git-Tutorial/23331

+### Versions
+- 0.11: removed the annnoying tab at the top taking up half the screen